 BNY Mellon is the leading depositary bank, managing more sponsored depositary receipt programs than all other depositary banks combined.
-We act as depositary for more than 1,300 sponsored programs from 67 countries; 60% of the global market.
+We act as depositary for more than 1,200 sponsored programs from over 65 countries; 58% of the global market.
 To understand the services we provide to issuers, investors and brokers in our role as depositary bank, it is essential to become familiar with depositary receipts.

 Depositary receipts (DRs) are negotiable U.S. securities issued by a U.S. bank, referred to as a “depositary bank,” that typically represent a non-U.S. company’s equity.
 DRs trade freely in global markets and can be listed on major stock exchanges including the New York Stock Exchange, NASDAQ, the London Stock Exchange and the Luxembourg Stock Exchange.

 DRs facilitate cross-border trading and may help non-U.S. companies raise capital in global equity offerings or be used as acquisition currency for mergers and acquisitions.
 DRs allow non-U.S. companies to make their shares available outside their home markets and allow investors in the U.S. and elsewhere to easily invest in companies on a more global basis.